10+ Best Family-Friendly Local Breweries in Metro Atlanta

 A non-alcoholic ginger soda is very popular with kids, who are welcome to visit with parents.
 Lots of places to play games, like cornhole and shuffleboard are available.
 Leashed dogs are invited, too.
 Also, visit the brewery’s second location, Monday Night Brewing Garage near the Westside BeltLine Trail.

 Hours: Mon.-Thur.
 4-9 p.m.; Fri.
 4-11 p.m.; Sat. noon-midnight; Sun. noon-8 p.m.

 Location: 670 Trabert Ave.
 NW, Atlanta

 This all-ages brewery in Woodstock is especially kid-friendly on Sundays.
-Whole family events, like game nights, bring together kids, parents, and grandparents around entertaining board games and drinks.
-Look for their newest location in Canton, too.
+Whole family events, like game nights, bring together kids, parents and grandparents around entertaining board games and drinks.
+Look for their locations in Canton and Smyrna, too.

 Location: 105 Elm St., Woodstock

 Soft drinks are available for kids, who are often seen enjoying the outside areas at this brewery in Grant Park.
 Families picnic on the lawn, and dogs are welcome, too.